 Chemotherapy with the BEP regimen is the main first-line treatment of metastatic nonseminoma.
 If tumour marker decline after two cycles of chemotherapy is delayed, intensified chemotherapy is prescribed.
-If tumour marker progression occurs during treatment (not due to surge at day 15 in each course) the patient must be re-evaluated for sanctuary metastases in brain or bone and contralateral testicular tumour, and surgery must be considered to identify what tumour components are present to adequately change treatment accordingly.
+If tumour marker progression occurs during treatment (not due to surge at day 15 in each

-Our general principle is that patients with retroperitoneal lymph node metastases post-chemotherapy ≥ 1 cm in largest axial diameter, should be operated with RPLND.
+Our general principle is that patients with retroperitoneal lymph node metastases post-chemotherapy $\geq 1$ cm in largest axial diameter, should be operated with RPLND.
 However, there might be exceptions and therefore this decision should be discussed at national/regional multidisciplinary meetings.
 There are certain conditions that may affect the decision, see Chapter 10.